A slow rise has best flavor, but there’s a quick method too!

 - The slashing of the dough means a controlled release of steam.
 If you don’t do this, the bread will split any which way it likes, resulting in rather strangely shaped bread!

 - When making any type of bread, keep the salt from the yeast for as long as possible in the mixing process.
 Salt can inhibit yeast action, but it is absolutely necessary for a delicious loaf.
+Measure the salt and put it in a little bowl next to where you are mixing so that you don’t forget.
+I’ve forgotten in the past, and the bread was bland!

 - You can enhance the sour flavor slightly by adding a quarter teaspoon of citric acid during the first mix.
 This is not essential, but will add to the sourness.